-Prospect Road is a predominantly residential roadway with pockets of commercial development that runs through the eastern portion of the City from north to south.
+Prospect Road is a predominantly residential roadway with pockets of commercial development.
+The road runs northto-south through the western portion of the City.
 Within Strongsville, the majority of commercial development along Prospect Road can be found between Westwood Drive and Royalton Road.
 This secondary commercial area provides access to everyday amenities for local residents without having to travel to the primary commercial areas along Pearl Road or Royalton Road.
 Additionally, the land between Albion Road and Westwood Drive is predominantly residential in nature and any change in use or major modifications are unlikely.